semuconsulting/pynmeagps/README.md

 [Graphical Client](#gui) |
 [Author & License](#author)

-`pynmeagps` is an original Python library aimed *primarily* at the subset of the NMEA 0183 &copy; v4 protocol relevant to GNSS/GPS receivers - that is, NMEA 0183 'talkers' 'Gx' (standard) or 'Px' (proprietary).
+`pynmeagps` is an original Python 3 parser aimed *primarily* at the subset of the NMEA 0183 &copy; v4 protocol relevant to GNSS/GPS receivers - that is, NMEA 0183 'talkers' 'Gx' (standard) or 'Px' (proprietary).

 The intention is to make it as easy as possible to read, parse and utilise NMEA GNSS/GPS messages in Python applications.